endatabas/endb-book/src/reference/monitoring.md

 ## Tracing

-Endb exposes a variety of tracing spans to the Prometheus endpoint and OpenTelemetry.
+Endb exposes a variety of tracing spans to OpenTelemetry.
 Tracing data is mostly useful if your Endb instance is not performing in the way you expect.

 * `buffer_pool_eviction`